Please notice that it may take a longer time for us to reply due to the corona pandemic.

-Sweden"s membership of the EU enables employed persons to transfer insurance and work periods between EU/EEA countries and/or Switzerland.
+Sweden`s membership in the EU enables employed persons to transfer insurance and work periods between EU/EEA countries and/or Switzerland.

 You can also be credited for employment periods in Sweden when applying for unemployment benefits in another EU/EEA country or Switzerland.